Tuesday, 31 May 2016

 May 31 Zhupanova River and southward

-We have been treated to some really interesting lectures on various local wildlife and before we go ashore or on zodiac expeditions we are always well-briefed on what to expect - a bit about the history and wildlife.
+We have been treated to some really interesting lectures on various local wildlife and always before we go ashore or on zodiac expeditions we are well-briefed on what to expect - a bit about the history and the wildlife.
 This morning in preparation for our southward journey through the Kuril Islands, we had a short lecture from Leonid a longtime resident of one of the Kurils by choice, but Ukrainian by birth.
 He is a volcanologist and naturalist and also a passionate historian and champion of the Kuril Island Archipelago.
 He gave us an introduction to the recent history as well as the aboriginals of the region - the Ainu.
 He speaks little English so the lecture was in Russian with Katya, assistant expedition leader, interpreting.
 I have since engaged in halting conversation with Leonid and he is quite delightful, gentle, helpful and caring.
-One of the passengers, Fujio Mizuoka a Japanese professor of geography, raised a small challenge to some of what Leonid talked about so it was agreed that he would be given an opportunity to give the passengers a different (non-Russian Japanese} perspective .
+One of the passengers, Fujio Mizuoka a Japanese professor of geography, raised a small challenge to some of what Leonid talked about so it was agreed that he would be given an opportunity to give the passengers a different (non-Russian Japanese} perspective.

 Heading up-river